United Express: History

 By September 2016, Republic Airways’ Q400s were phased out of service, replacing them with 50 more Embraer 175s.

 On February 27, 2017, United Airlines announced the return of their partnership with Air Wisconsin as a United Express carrier.
 They would be flying a fleet of 65 Bombardier CRJ200s beginning second-half 2017.

 In September 2017, the Q300 was phased out, and in January 2018, the Q200 was phased out.
 These were the final prop aircraft in the United Express system within the United States.

 On April 16, 2018, United Airlines announced the end of its partnership with Cape Air.
 Services ended on May 31, 2018, which marked the end of United Express operations in Guam, along with the retirement of the last turboprop aircraft in the United Express fleet.

-In March 2020, during the COVID-19 pandemic, Trans States Airlines announced that it would be ceasing operations on April 1, 2020, ending its operations as United Express.
+In March 2020, during the COVID-19 pandemic, Trans States Airlines announced that it would be ceasing operations on April 1, 2020, ending its operations as part of United Express.

 On July 30, 2020, it was announced that United Airlines had decided to end its contract with ExpressJet and transferred these operations to CommuteAir.
 ExpressJet continued its operations until September 30, 2020, and CommuteAir became the sole operator of the United Express Embraer ERJ 145 fleet.

 In August 2022, Air Wisconsin announced that it would again be leaving the United Express brand and transferring exclusively to American Eagle.
 The transition started in March 2023.

 United selected SpaceX's Starlink as its in-flight internet connectivity provider for mainline and two-class regional aircraft in September 2024.
 This high-speed, low latency satellite internet service will enable live streaming, cloud-based work applications, and gaming, with complimentary access provided to all passengers.

-United Airlines entered into a sale-leaseback agreement with Mesa Airlines in late 2024 under which United would purchase 18 Embraer 175 aircraft from Mesa for $230 million, then lease those aircraft back to Mesa.
+United Airlines entered into a sale-leaseback agreement with Mesa Airlines in late 2024, under which United would purchase 18 Embraer 175 aircraft from Mesa for $230 million, then lease those aircraft back to Mesa.
 The deal involved the transfer of eight E175s by the end of December 2024, with the remaining ten aircraft in early 2025.